 We have filed with the SEC a registration statement on Form S-1 under the Securities Act of 1933 (the "Securities Act") with respect to our securities described in this prospectus.
 This prospectus is part of such registration statement.
 References to the "registration statement" mean the original registration statement and all amendments, including all schedules and exhibits.
-This prospectus does not contain all of the information in the registration statement because we have omitted parts of the registration statement in accordance with the rules of the SEC.
-Please refer to the registration statement for any information that is not contained in this prospectus.
-The registration statement is available to the public through the Internet at the SEC's website described above and can be read and copied at the location described above.
+This prospectus does not contain all of the information in the registration statement for any information that is not contained in this prospectus.
+The registration statement is available to the public through the Internet at the SEC's website described above.